How to Configure ProxMox VMs for Replication

 nodes lab2,lab1,lab3

-Next I will cover the configuration of VM for disk replication across one or more ProxMox hosts.
+Next I will cover the configuration of VM for disk replication across one or more ProxMox hosts in this article How to Configure ProxMox VMs for Replication

 Building an Irrigation Power Controller